-As a member of the Seventh-day Adventist Church school system, Redlands Adventist Academy (RAA) upholds the teachings of the church and holds students to a high standard of excellence.
+As a member of the Seventh-day Adventist Church school system, RAA upholds the teachings of the church and holds students to a high standard of excellence.
 RAA, as an academic institution, pursues the mission of academic and Christian values that are essential for success.
 Behavior that distracts other members of this school community from pursuing this goal will result in an appropriate response from faculty, staff, and school Administration.
-This code of conduct policy is intended to guide students to make intelligent choices based on eternal principles and to correct the behavior that is not in harmony with the standards of the Seventh-day Adventist Church and the Redlands Adventist Academy community.
+This code of conduct policy is intended to guide students to make intelligent choices based on eternal principles and to correct behavior that is not in harmony with the standards of the Seventh-day Adventist Church and the RAA community.